blog | 11.03.20

 Just because competition may be postponed or training thrown up in the air, our call to be a people who worship God through our sport does not change.
 Throughout all of history Christians have often been distinctive in how they have been willing to help the sick even in the midst of plagues and pandemics.

 They were able to do this because they had no fear of death - they understood the words of Paul when he says “to live is Christ, to die is gain.”
-(Phil 1:21) So what might it look like for you to be someone who loves your neighbours radically at this time?
+(Philippians 1:21) So what might it look like for you to be someone who loves your neighbours radically at this time?
 Who looks out for the needs of others?

 Ultimately, as we are faced with death around us and in the news, it forces us to confront our mortality and that of our friends too.
 Will this drive you to speak more boldly of Jesus in your club, team or within your training group?
 Sin is more deadly than the coronavirus, so it remains essential that we point people towards Jesus in whom alone hope is found.